agersant/crystal/docs/api/physics/body_distance_squared_to_entity.md

 Returns the distance squared between this entity and another one.
 The other entity must have a [Body](body) component.

 {: .note}
 Distances squared are faster to compute than actual distances.
-This is useful when you need to compare distances but do not need their actual values.
+This is useful when you want to compare distances but do not need their actual values.

 ## Usage